Jonny999999/ihc-control_pcb/README.md

 - kicad: moved text to be engraved into pcb on separate layer User1.
 - also export/plot User1 with other gerber files
 - use separate millproject_text parameter file with pcb2gcode
+- NOTE: also include outline and maybe front in that millproject, even though that output is not used.
+It is necessary that the origin fits, otherwise there will be an offset!
 - the trick was to use a negative offet (almost half the line width) to get more or less clean characters `pcb2gcode --config millproject_text`
 - generates pcb2gcode/out/text/back.ngc
 note: check if there is an offset/scaling issue to other files (back, drill). last time text got engraved into traces even though it matched on the other side

+### post processing
+- slightly smooth copper layer of  pvb using grinding wool
+- drill holes for big 4mm2 2 pin terminals to 1.5mm unless drilled with 1mm only on cnc
+-